 The primary considerations in determining the month of publication date are mostly encompassed by principles and practices of the Code of Practice for Official Statistics and the Quality Assurance Framework for the European Statistical System (ESS QAF)

-- user needs (principle 1, practice 4) and relevance (ESS QAF) - when are the statistics needed for the key uses to which they will be put.
+- user needs (pillar V1, principle V1.1) and relevance (ESS QAF) - when are the statistics needed for the key uses to which they will be put.
 It is entirely reasonable to consider specific requirements such as informing major policy decisions, providing evidence in advance of or in association with publication of key policy documents, providing an informed basis for Parliamentary debates.
 It is not helpful to anyone for statistics to be released the day after a date when they could have had a significant impact.

 - timeliness (ESS QAF) - minimising the gap between the occurrence that is being measured and the published output

-- releasing statistics as soon as they are judged ready (protocol 2, principle 1) with adherence to pre-announced dates (protocol 2, principle 2)
+- releasing statistics as soon as they are judged ready (pillar T3, principle T3.5) with adherence to pre-announced dates (pillar T3, principle T3.1)

-- orderly publishing (principle 2, practice 1) and coherence (ESS QAF) - ensuring that the statistics give a sufficiently full and coherent picture - implying that statistics are grouped together where need be and not released out of context
+- orderly publishing (pillar T3) and coherence (ESS QAF, pillar Q3) - ensuring that the statistics give a sufficiently full and coherent picture - implying that statistics are grouped together where need be and not released out of context

 - standard dates for quarterly or more frequent outputs